RafaelReyesCarmona/Time32/Readme.md

 ## Functionality

-To use the Time library in an Arduino sketch, include TimeLib.h.
+To use the Time library in an Arduino sketch, include TimeLib32.h.

 ```c
 #include <TimeLib32.h>